 |Mrs R Egan (Assessment)|

 |ASD Lead Teaching Assistant||Mr C Cooley|

 |Emotional and Behaviour Lead||Mrs K Trundley|

 The school is unable to diagnose any Special Educational Need, we will work with partner agencies and practitioners if a student is undergoing diagnosis and provide the required supporting information.
 Where parents and students have a concern that an alternative examination arrangement may be required, we follow the guidelines set out by the Joint Qualification Council (JCQ).

-- Information to teachers on all students who are on the SEN Register (R) or have an Educational Health Care Plan (E).
+- Information to teachers on all students who are on the SEN Register (K) or have an Educational Health Care Plan (E).

-- A calm, supportive environment in the Inclusion SEN area for those needing support during unstructured times
+- A calm, supportive environment in the Learning Zone SEN area for those needing support during unstructured times

-- Two supervisors in the Inclusion SEN area for students to go to if they have any concerns or worries, before, during or after the school day
+- ELSA support in the Learning Zone SEN area for students to go to if they have any concerns or worries, before, during or after the school day

 - An enhanced transition programme for those needing additional support with the move to secondary school or between key stages